ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/web-services_en.md

 ----------------------------------------------------------------
 This page will provide details on the MSC GeoMet web services, especially the capabilities and parameters.
-These come in addition to the how-to page
+These come in addition to the usage-overview page

 We need a link from the readme_en.md to here
 ____